typedb/biograkn/README.md

 ### Via Grakn Workbase
 Download the [latest release of Grakn Workbase](https://github.com/graknlabs/grakn/releases), install and run it.

-Read the documentation on Workbase or watch a short series of videos on how it's used with the [Grakn <> BLAST integration example](https://www.youtube.com/watch?v=PZoG-M_hY30&index=4&list=UUtZKw0RFof3x23KqGtW3yDA).
+Read the [documentation on Workbase](http://dev.grakn.ai/docs/workbase/visualiser) or watch a short series of videos about [using workbase with the Grakn <> BLAST integration example](https://www.youtube.com/watch?v=PZoG-M_hY30&index=4&list=UUtZKw0RFof3x23KqGtW3yDA).

 ## Understanding the Schema
 The schema for the BioGrakn knowledge graph defines how the knowledge graph is modeled to represent the reality of its dataset.
 To understand the the underlying ontology, you may read through the [`schema.gql`](./schema.gql) or view the [visualised schema](./visualised-schema.png).